astroufsc/chimera/docs/getting-start/index.rst

 .. note::
- We call it instrument, controller or driver purely from a semantic point of view, as they are equal from a code point of view, there is no different base class for different kind of objects.
+ We call it instrument, controller or driver purely from a semantic point of view, as they are equal from a code point of view, there is no different base class for different kinds of objects.
 Every instrument, controller or driver extends :class:`ChimeraObject`.
-More specifically, it must implement :class:`ILifeCycle`, and :class:`ChimeraObject` provide us with a basic implementation.
+More specifically, it must implement :class:`ILifeCycle`, and :class:`ChimeraObject` provides us with a basic implementation.

 :class:`Manager` class is responsible for object initialization, life cycle (start, stop) and proxy creation. :class:`Manager` is also our server in the client/server model.
-It's a sever of objects.
-We can think as :class:`Manager` as pool of objects available to be used.
+It's a server of objects.
+We can think of :class:`Manager` as a pool of objects available to be used.

-As we need RPC support for every object and want to make system easy to use and write, we use a Proxy class that handles all the networking for us.
-This way, you don't have to write networking code on your objects, just the real action, Proxy and friends add networking to you.
+As we need RPC support for every object and want to make the system easy to use and write, we use a Proxy class that handles all the networking for us.
+This way, you don't have to write networking code on your objects, just the real action, Proxy and friends add networking for you.

-Before describe :class:`Manager`'s responsibilities in more detail, let's describe all features we can have in a Chimera object.
+Before describing :class:`Manager`'s responsibilities in more detail, let's describe all features we can have in a Chimera object.

 Chimera objects
 ---------------

-A Chimera object, as said, is a normal Python class which extend from a specific base class, :class:`ChimeraObject`, the simplest :class:`ChimeraObject` its the following.
+A Chimera object, as already said, is a normal Python class which extends from a specific base class, :class:`ChimeraObject`, the simplest :class:`ChimeraObject` is the following.

 .. literalinclude:: simplest.py
    :language: python

-this object have no methods, configuration or events, so it's simples and dumbest possible.
+this object has no methods, configuration or events, so it's the simplest and dumbest possible object.

 As Python doesn't call base constructors per se, you need to call the base constructor from Simplest constructor (:meth:`__init__` method).

 Chimera uses the concept of :class:`Location` all over the code.
 A Location is much like an URL, but without a scheme.
-Locations identifies specific class instances running somewhere.
+Locations identify specific class instances running somewhere.
 The basic format is the following:

 ::

    [host:port]/Classname/instance_name[?param1=value1,...]

-`host` and `port`, optional fields, tells Chimera where to look for this particular object. `Classname` is the class name of the object and `instance_name` the name given to a specific instance running on host:port.
+`host` and `port`, optional fields, tell Chimera where to look for this particular object. `Classname` is the class name of the object and `instance_name` the name given to a specific instance running on host:port.
 When you add objects to :class:`Manager`, you must specify a name.
 Also, you can pass configuration parameters as comma separated param=value pairs.

-Let's write down a class which use this and see how to actually use this from Chimera.
+Let's write down a class that uses this and see how to actually use this from Chimera.

 .. literalinclude:: example1.py